Kristi Panik, MD,

 is a psychiatrist in private practice and on the clinical staff of the University Student Health Services at UC Berkeley, Calif.

-Psychedelics are among the most interesting and poorly understood of all the psychoactive substances.
+Psychedelics are among the most powerful, interesting, and poorly understood of all the psychoactive substances.
 They produce a variety of complex effects on the brain and mind, including intensification of thoughts and feelings, alterations of sensory perception, and loosening of psychological defenses.
-Because of these complex effects, psychedelics are powerful probes of the connection between brain physiology and consciousness, one of the most deeply mysterious questions in contemporary science.
+As such, psychedelics probe the connection between brain physiology and consciousness, perhaps the most deeply mysterious arena in contemporary science.
+In their plant and fungal forms, psychedelics have been used by humans for millennia for medicinal and spiritual purposes.